redknight648/Fundamentals-of-ML-DL/README.md

 # Fundamental
 ```
 From scratch Implementations of
+* Customer Profile Segmentation using Dimensionality Reduction and Clustering
+* Handling Imbalanced datasets using Undersampling-NearMiss algorithm & Oversampling-SMOTE
 * NLP preprocessing techniques using NLTK
 * autoencoders for anomaly detection
 * linear regression along with statistical tests